jasongrimes/fretboardfoundation/_chapters/030-scales/090-pentatonic-and-blues-scales.md

 called "hemitonic",
 are a different and more dissonant beast.
-Examples include the Japanese "in" or "Sakura" pentatonic scale, and certain interpretations of the Blues scale.
+Examples include the Japanese "in" or "Sakura" pentatonic scale, and certain interpretations of the Blues scale, such as the one given later in this chapter.

-They are less common.
+Pentatonic scales with semitones are less common.
+In most cases,
-The rest of this section will focus on pentatonic scales without semitones.
+when people talk about pentatonic scales they are referring to scales without semitones.

 Pentatonic scales without semitones can be played using only the black keys on a piano keyboard.